Professional qualified instructors, ready to provide you with the best training experience.

 After a few years of living in Australia, a friend of mine brought me to Gracie Barra Sydney.
 That was in 2011, and I have been here ever since!

-I am a brown belt under Professor Marcelo Rezende.
+I am a black belt under Professor Marcelo Rezende.
 Ever since I started training at Gracie Barra Sydney, I feel like this is my family away from home, and I hope to make sure that everyone who walks through the doors feels the same way I do.